 Blaha, R. (2001).
 Calendars for students with multiple impairments including deafblindness.
 Austin, TX: Texas School for the Blind and Visually Impaired.

 Chen, D., & Downing, J. (2006).
 Tactile strategies for children who have visual impairments and multiple disabilities: Promoting communication and learning skills.
-New York: AFB Press, American Foundation for the Blind.
-Chs.
-1 and 3.
+Lexington, KY: American Printing House for the Blind

 As a result of the learning experiences in the course: